top of page

 By working key themes into your plan you'll not be saying exactly the same message over and over but answering key questions and solving core issues that your ICP has.
 So when they eventually come into market, you've already done some of the key decision making for them.

 You should have already identified the channels that you’ll be using in your plan.
 These will largely be driven by where your customer lives but also by resource and budget.
 It’s also very likely that you’ll have identified one paid channel only.
-And that is also completely normal.
+And that is also completely normal, especially if you're only testing budget decisions at this stage.

 The channels I will usually select for a first marketing plan will be different across different clients, but using cybersecurity or AI as an example: